espressif/esp-zigbee-sdk/docs/en/developing.rst

 2.4.1 Zigbee API Lock
 ~~~~~~~~~~~~~~~~~~~~~

-The Zigbee SDK APIs are not thread-safe, so it's mandatory to acquire the lock before calling any Zigbee APIs, except that the call site is in Zigbee callbacks which are from Zigbee task.
+The Zigbee SDK APIs are not thread-safe, so it's mandatory to acquire the lock before calling any Zigbee APIs, except for the following cases:

+- The call site is in Zigbee callbacks which are from Zigbee task.
+- Calling the schedule alarm APIs, which include `esp_zb_scheduler_alarm()` and `esp_zb_scheduler_alarm_cancel()`.

 An example code block: